 These symptoms may alert a doctor to investigate further and ADPKD may then be diagnosed.
-In some cases, the diagnosis is only first made when a complication develops such as chronic kidney disease (see below).
+In some cases, the diagnosis is only first made when a complication develops such as CKD (see below).

 How is autosomal dominant polycystic kidney disease diagnosed?

 Tests that may be done if ADPKD is suspected include the following:

 - Ultrasound scan of the kidneys.
 This is a safe and painless test that uses sound waves to create images of organs and structures inside your body.
 ADPKD in an adult can usually be confidently diagnosed with this test.

 - A CT scan or an MRI scan are more detailed scans and may be done if there is any doubt about the diagnosis.

 - Urine tests to check for blood and protein in the urine.

 - Blood tests to check on the function of the kidneys.

 Some cases are diagnosed before any symptoms develop, due to screening family members of affected people, or by chance if a kidney scan is done for another reason.

 What are the possible complications of autosomal dominant polycystic kidney disease?